BACKGROUND -- HOW DID WE GET HERE?

 But due to funding challenges, that ultimate concept is not currently feasible.
 However, TxDOT wanted to make what US 290 improvements it could as soon as possible, and in June 2011 construction began at the I-610/US 290 interchange.
 As of spring 2019 US 290 mainlane construction is substantially complete, and the only portion of the mainlanes left to finish is the portion between SH 6/FM 1960 and Mason where crews are currently working.
 TxDOT and the Harris County Toll Road Authority (HCTRA) had a Memorandum of Understanding for a US 290 interim configuration that consisted of a two to three-lane reversible facility and one additional general purpose lane in each direction from I-610 to SH 99 (Grand Parkway).
 Resources and agency responsibility have been reallocated and the recommended US 290 interim configuration has changed.
 HCTRA funding is no longer available, and Harris County is providing $200 million.
 This meant TxDOT had to modify the previously-recommended US 290 interim configuration to reduce its overall cost.
 Given this situation, TxDOT sought to provide more interim improvements that could be incorporated into the long term plan for US 290.
 In addition, various engineering-related design issues -- and the increased construction costs associated with those issues -- prevents the department from constructing a three-lane reversible facility that would fit within the existing US 290 corridor and still comply with Federal Highway Administration (FHWA) guidelines and TxDOT safety requirements.

-TxDOT is proposing a design for the initial US 290 construction phase which includes one additional general purpose lane in each direction from I-610 to SH 6, with a one-lane reversible High Occupancy Vehicle (HOV)/Toll lane in the center of US 290 from I-610 to SH 99 (Grand Parkway).
-During the current construction, the HOV/Toll lane between Beltway 8 and I-610 was narrowed and shifted to allow the contractors to set up safe work zones on the original outbound US 290 mainlane pavement for construction of the new outbound US 290 mainlane bridges.
-Once construction is completed, the new reversible HOV/Toll lane will have shoulders and be wide enough for a vehicle to safely pass a stalled vehicle in the lane.
-The US 290 interim configuration does not impact the ongoing construction as it will be constructed within the right of way that has been environmentally cleared.
+TxDOT is building an initial US 290 construction phase which includes one additional general purpose lane in each direction from I-610 to SH 6/FM 1960, with a one-lane reversible High Occupancy Vehicle (HOV)/Toll lane in the center of US 290 from I-610 to SH 99 (Grand Parkway).
+Once construction is completed, the new HOV/Toll lane will have shoulders and be wide enough for a vehicle to safely pass a stalled vehicle in the lane.

-Benefits to carpoolers and buses currently using US 290 include an extension of the existing reversible lane to the Grand Parkway.
-Access to the reversible facility will be from direct connection ramps from the Northwest Transit Center, West Little York Park and Ride, Northwest Station Park and Ride, and from a new ramp METRO is proposing to build from the Cypress Park and Ride at Skinner Road.
+Benefits to carpoolers and buses using US 290 include an extension of the existing reversible lane to SH 99.
+Access to the reversible facility will be from direct connector ramps from METRO’s Northwest Transit Center, West Little York Park and Ride, Northwest Station Park and Ride, and from a new ramp METRO is proposing to build from the Cypress Park and Ride at Skinner Road.
 TxDOT is also working with METRO on an additional US 290 HOV proposal, click here to read more about the Off-Peak HOV Lane Improvements.

 These proposed improvements are part of TxDOT's long-range vision for the US 290 corridor, which also includes construction of the Hempstead Tollway from I-610 to SH 99 (Grand Parkway) with two lanes in each direction, and a 50-foot reserve for future high-capacity transit.
 The interim configuration allows TxDOT to maintain access for carpoolers and transit on an HOV/Toll lane until the Hempstead Tollway is built.
 The ultimate plan is to move the HOV/Toll lane from US 290 to the Hempstead Tollway once the latter is operational.